supriya-raj/asset-compare-git-webpack-plugin/README.md

 module.exports = {
     // ...
     plugins: [
-      new AssetComparePlugin({
+      new AssetComparePlugin()
-        gist_id: <a github gist id>//required
-      })
     ]
 };
 ```

-This will generate a table in your CI log comparing the generated asset sizes of the current build against those of a base branch(master by default).
-After comparison, if any of the asset sizes has increased by more than 5% a status with failure flag is created against the current commit.
+- The plugin automatically detects which CI environment it is running in(via default environment variables that the CI sets) and logs a table in the CI console comparing the asset sizes of the current build against those of master.
+- It also creates a status check againt the last commit(of the pr/branch) which triggered the build.
+The check is a failure if any of the asset sizes has increased by more than 5% and a success otherwise.
+- The asset sizes of master are obtained from a json file(`webpack-asset-sizes.json`) that this plugin maintains on the master branch of your repo.

-- When this plugin is run against the base branch for the first time, it stores the asset sizes in the supplied gist.
+- When a pr containing this plugin integration is merged into your master branch for the first time, it creates this json file.
-- Every consequent CI run against the base branch will keep updating the stats in the gist.
+- Every consequent pull request merge/push into master branch will keep updating this json file.

-### `options.gist_id`

-Type: `String`<br>
-Required: `True`

-This is a required option for the plugin to work.
-Create a github gist and pass the gist_id here.
-This gist will be used to store/update the asset sizes of the base branch

-### `options.base_branch`

-Type: `String`
-Default: `master`

-The branch, the asset sizes of which will be used to benchmark all other builds

-### `options.github_access_token`
+### Note

-Type: `String`<br>
-Default: `env.GITHUB_PERSONAL_TOKEN`

-Personal access token used for performing git actions
-> CAUTION: Make sure that the owner associated with this access token is also the owner of the gist that is passed to plugin.
-The access token must have permissions to add status updates to commits and also to update gists
+The only thing required for this plugin to work is a personal access token from github.
+The plugin expects to find this in the `GITHUB_PERSONAL_TOKEN` environment variable
+>The access token must have permissions to read/write from/into the repo.